pettersand/builder/devlog.md

 Added some organizational files for global types, functions, stores.
 Created Base Modal style, and started implementing it with the Builder Options for Beginners.

+## 05/09-23

+Worked on design of workout template component blocks for highly customizable layouts.
+Focusing on Beginner options and initial design to begin with.
+Landing on using seperate functions that the program will call to create the workout plan components based on user input.
+Created README.md